Reasons To Choose Yoshihiro Yamaguchi, L.Ac. as your NYC Acupuncturist and Herbalist

 - The strength, rhythm and quality of the pulse in your wrist

-~~ The acupuncture practitioner / doctor should tell you the general site of the planned treatment and whether you need to remove any clothing.
+~~ Dr. Yamaguchi will tell you the general site of the planned treatment and whether you need to remove any clothing.
 A gown, towel or sheet are provided.
 Patients lie on a padded table, face up or face down, for their treatment

 Treatment will include:

 - Acupuncture needles are insertion to various depths at specific points on your body: torso, arms, legs, head.
-Patients often don't feel the needle insertion at all particularly with Japanese acupuncture.
-The number of needles is determined by your acupuncture practitioner.
+Yamaguchi's patients often don't feel the needle insertion at all particularly with Japanese acupuncture.
+The number of needles is determined by his diagnosis.
 Some may feel a mild aching sensation when a needle reaches the correct depth.

-- Lying still and relaxed the needles remain in place for 10 to 15 minutes or longer after which they are removed.
+- Lying still and relaxed the needles remain in place for 30 minutes or longer after which they are removed.
 There is usually no discomfort when the acupuncture needles are removed.

 - If your symptoms don't begin to improve within a few weeks, acupuncture may not be the right approach for you.